-- No medians should be considered - 1 travel lane per direction - Street widths should accommodate expected service vehicles and may include dedicated loading zones - On-street parking and bus access is not anticipated - Landscaping should not conflict with large vehicle movements - Mountable curbs should be considered - 5-foot minimum wide clear sidewalk should be provided adjacent to buildings.
+- No medians should be considered - 1 travel lane per direction - Street widths should accommodate expected service vehicles and may include dedicated loading zones - On-street parking and bus access is not anticipated - Landscaping should not conflict with large vehicle movements - Mountable curbs should be considered - 5-foot minimum wide clear sidewalk should be provided adjacent to buildings on each side of the street.
 No poles, utilities, or other appurtenances should be located in the sidewalk.
 Attractive street lighting should be provided to illuminate both the street and the sidewalk.
 In lieu of pole lights, attractive safety and wayfinding lighting may also be attached to the building face